Principal & Interest

 Earthquake insurance is NOT required by lenders in California, but it's highly recommended depending on your location and risk tolerance.
 Standard homeowners insurance doesn't cover earthquake damage.
 The California Earthquake Authority (CEA) offers policies ranging from $800-$3,000+ annually ($65-$250/month) based on home value, location, construction type, and deductible chosen (typically 10-25% of coverage).
 Homes near major fault lines cost more.
 Most buyers in high-risk zones budget $100-$200/month for earthquake coverage.
 While not included in standard PITI calculations, smart California buyers factor this into total housing costs.
 If you're buying a $750,000 home, budget $150/month extra for comprehensive earthquake protection—it could save you hundreds of thousands after a major quake.

-California offers several down payment assistance programs in 2025: 1) CalHFA MyHome Assistance Program provides 3.5% down payment assistance (up to $26,250 on $750k home) as a deferred-payment junior loan with 0% interest, no monthly payments, due when you sell/refinance.
+California offers several down payment assistance programs in 2026: 1) CalHFA MyHome Assistance Program provides 3.5% down payment assistance up to ~$30,205 in FHA standard counties (up to $38,633 in conventional high-cost counties like LA, SF, and Alameda) as a deferred-payment junior loan with 0% interest, no monthly payments, due when you sell/refinance.
 2) California Dream For All (currently closed for applications but accepting voucher submissions from previous rounds; check CalHFA website for next funding announcement) offers down payment help up to 20% as a shared appreciation loan for first-generation homebuyers.
 3) Golden State Finance Authority provides grants/loans up to 3-5% for qualified buyers.
 4) Local city/county programs offer additional $10,000-$50,000 in some areas.
 Eligibility typically requires: first-time buyer status, income limits ($150k-$180k depending on county), primary residence only, and completion of homebuyer education.
-These programs can reduce your down payment from $150,000 to $75,000-$100,000 on a $750k home, making homeownership accessible sooner.
 Contact a CalHFA-approved lender for current program availability.

 Yes, you can buy a California home with just 3% down using conventional 97% LTV loans or FHA loans (3.5% down).
 On a $750,000 home with 3% down ($22,500), you'd borrow $727,500 and pay PMI of approximately $400-$550/month depending on your credit score.
 With a 720+ credit score, expect $425/month (0.7% annual rate).
 Below 680 credit, PMI jumps to $545/month (0.9% rate).
 FHA loans with 3.5% down require both upfront MIP (1.75% = $12,731 added to loan) plus monthly MIP of $335/month (0.55% annual rate) for the life of the loan—FHA MIP never cancels unless you refinance.
 Conventional PMI cancels automatically at 78% LTV or when you request it at 80% LTV.
 Total monthly payment with 3% down conventional: approximately $5,700-$6,000 including PITI and PMI.
 You'll need strong income ($170,000+) and good credit (680+) to qualify with low down payment.